Marijuana Withdrawal Symptoms

 • Tremors

-Cannabis withdrawal syndrome requires experiencing three or more symptoms within one week of reducing or stopping marijuana use.
+Cannabis withdrawal syndrome is diagnosed when an individual experiences three or more symptoms within one week of reducing or stopping marijuana use.

 Marijuana Withdrawal Timeline